testissimo/testissimo.github.io/documentation/articles/actions.md

 # Actions

 ## Basic understanding and usage
-To simulate a user interaction with an app in Testissimo, we use what's called an **action**.
+To simulate user interaction with an app in Testissimo, we use what's called an **action**.

 The **do** prefix is used to recognize that an action is about to be invoked.
 Follow the snippet below to understand how to invoke actions: